RoyceLeonD/scansca/README.md

 ### Using with LLM Clients

-Antska can be used with any MCP-compatible LLM client.
+Scansca can be used with any MCP-compatible LLM client.
 See the [documentation](./documentation) for integration examples.

 ## Development

 ### Project Structure

-- `cmd/antska-server/` - Server entry point
+- `cmd/server/` - Server entry point
 - `internal/` - Internal packages
   - `connectors/` - Database connector implementations
-  - `aml/` - Antska Management Layer
+  - `sml/` - Scansca Management Layer
   - `mci/` - Model Context Interface
   - `mcp/` - MCP protocol implementation
 - `pkg/` - Public packages for client usage